Shoaib-Imrann/front-end-projects/README.md

     npm install
     npm start

 5. For HTML/CSS/JS Projects: Open the HTML files in a browser.

+## Features
+- All projects are fully responsive across various devices and screen sizes.
+- Each project includes a preview screenshot in its folder for a quick look at its design.